AV idol: Schoolgirl (Joshikōsei)

-The stereotype of the cute ("kawaii") and innocent-looking but sexually eager female high school student in a school uniform.
-AV idols of this sort are innumerable and ever-changing, though most are 18 years of age or older.
-The schoolgirl trope is a reflection of the JK business (compensated dating with adolescent girls), which is popular with older men.
+The depiction of the ‘kawaii’ high school student—innocent-looking but sexually suggestive—is linked to the JK business (compensated dating with adolescent girls), which is marketed to adult men.[1]
+AV idols with this image are numerous and frequently changing, though most performers are 18 years or older.

 Busty (Bakunyū)

 While a few early AV idols such as Kyoko Nakamura and Eri Kikuchi established careers due primarily to large breasts, Noriyuki Adachi sets Kimiko Matsuzaka's 1989 debut as the point at which the "Big Bust Boom" (巨乳ブーム - Kyonyu Boom) began.
 A string of big-bust AV idols followed, including Hitomi Tanaka, Fuko, Miki Sawaguchi, Mariko Morikawa, Rin Aoki, Nozomi Momoi and Anna Ohura.
 By the mid-1990s, the Big Bust genre had become a staple of the AV industry.

 Mature (Jukujo)

 The vast majority of AV actresses debut in their late teens, but in the mid-1990s a trend for "mature women" became evident.
 While youth remained the norm, the broadening in tastes led to "mature" AV stars like Aki Tomosaki in 2000, Asuka Yūki in 2005 and Maki Tomoda in 2006, all of whom had passed their 30th birthdays at the time of their debuts.
 These actresses became popular in AVs with an incest theme.
 Yoko Shimada, the international actress, did AV with TEK-032 and TEK-034 sold on R18.com, a former channel that specialised in AV films.